 There are currently several subtypes of Generalised Joint Hypermobility, Hypermobility Spectrum Disorder and Hypermobile Ehlers Danlos Syndrome.

 Hypermobility is most commonly understood to be caused by an inherited difference in connective tissue (principally collagen).
 As connective tissue is ubiquitous and important throughout the body, we can see how hypermobility can be a multi-systemic condition.
-You can read more in Carol’s article here.
+You can read more in Carol’s article for BWY here.

 An understanding of hypermobility is helpful if not essential for all yoga teachers.
+An informed approach supports confidence, injury prevention, enjoyment and longevity – on and off the mat – as well as a harmonious teacher-student relationship.

 * Developing proprioception (awareness of where we are/move in space, agility, balance and co-ordination)